Perceptual spaces and their symmetries: The geometry of color space: Methods

-observer had to detect the location of a single patch on a uniform surround.
-In {\sl Experiment II}, the surround $\bm{b}$ had a different chromaticity, so the observer had to compare the four patches, and detect the unequal one (Fig.~\ref{f1}B).
-In both experiments, the color of the surround was varied systematically along the $b_1 = S$ and the $b_2 = L - M$ dimensions, while the total luminosity $L + M$ was maintained constant (Sect.~\ref{s:stimuli}).
-In {\sl Experiment I}, each time the surround $\bm{b}$ was modified, the tested color $\bm{x}$ was changed accordingly.
-In {\sl Experiment II}, the two colors were varied independently.
+observer had to detect the location of the target patch in a uniform surround.
+In {\sl Experiment II}, the surround $\bm{b}$ had a different chromaticity, so the observer had to compare the four patches, and detect the target patch (Fig.~\ref{f1}B).
+In both experiments, the chromaticity of the surround was varied systematically along the $b_1 = S$ and the $b_2 = L - M$ dimensions, while the luminance $L + M$ was maintained constant (Sect.~\ref{s:stimuli}).
+In {\sl Experiment I}, each time the surround $\bm{b}$ was modified, the tested chromaticity $\bm{x}$ was changed accordingly.
+Eight different chromaticities were tested along each axis (values in Fig.~\ref{f3}).
+In {\sl Experiment II}, colors of stimuli and surrounds were varied independently.
+Three surround chromaticities were employed on each cardinal axis, with cone contrast coordinates $S = -0.24, 0 , 0.16$, and $L - M = -0.03, 0, 0.03$.
+Eight different chromaticities were used for the test stimuli on each axis (Fig.~\ref{f1} C).

-As observers select one among four options, when responding randomly, their error rate is $75$\%.
-This percentage diminishes as discrimination improves.
-Figure ~\ref{f1}{\sl D} displays the error probability for subject HW in a given session for different altered colors $\tilde{\bm{x}}$ around the tested color $\bm{x}$.
-We define the discrimination threshold $\varepsilon$ from the value of $\tilde{x}$ for which the error probability is equal to the midpoint between pure chance and perfect performance, i.e. when the error probability is $37,5$\%.
-As reported by \citet{Chichilnisky1996}, the thresholds may be different for increasing and decreasing cone activation, implying that the bar plot of Fig.~\ref{f1}{\sl D} need not be symmetric around the maximum.
-In order to take asymmetries into account, left ($\ell$) and right-side ($r$) thresholds are estimated by fitting a different sigmoid function to each side of the tested color.
-The fitted functions are
+As observers selected one among four options, the chance error rate was $75$\%.
+This percentage diminished with increasing discriminability.
+Figure ~\ref{f1}{\sl D} displays the error probability for subject S2 in a given session for different altered chromaticities $\tilde{\bm{x}}$ around the tested chromaticity $\bm{x}$.
+We defined the discrimination threshold $\varepsilon$ as the value of $\tilde{x}$ for which the error probability was equal to the midpoint between pure chance and perfect performance, i.e. when the error probability was $37,5$\%.
+Thresholds may be different for increasing and decreasing cone activation \cite{Chichilnisky1996}, implying that the bar plot of Fig.~\ref{f1}{\sl D} need not be symmetric around the maximum.
+In order to take asymmetries into account, left-side ($\ell$) and right-side ($r$) thresholds were estimated by separately fitting sigmoid functions to the data for each side of the tested chromaticity.
+The fitted functions were